How to Read a Bazi Chart

 Step 6: Read the Luck Pillars (大运)

-Unlike Western astrology's fixed natal chart, Bazi includes Luck Pillars (大运) — 10-year cycles that shift the elemental landscape of your life.
-Each Luck Pillar introduces new elements that can strengthen weaknesses or amplify existing forces.
+Unlike Western astrology's fixed natal chart, Bazi includes Luck Pillars (大运) — 10-year cycles that shift the elemental landscape of a reading.
+Each Luck Pillar introduces new elements that may support weaker areas or make existing forces more visible.